luk036/luk036.github.io/algo4dfm/useful_skew.md

   - can handle more complex constraints
 - Network flow formulation
   - usually more efficient
-  - return the most critical cycle as a bonus.
+  - return the most critical cycle as a bonus
   - can handle quantized buffer delay (???)
 - Anyway, timing analysis is much more time-consuming than the optimization solving.